Open today: 10:00am - 7:00pm

 The Anatomage shows human and animal anatomy in technologically advanced 3D visualization.
 Using a fully-segmented real human 3D anatomy system, users can examine anatomy and tissue samples as they would on a fresh cadaver.
 The table allows for exploration and learning of human and animal anatomy beyond what any cadaver could offer.

-Blood Super Highway
+Bloodstream Super Highway

 Sponsored by Metro-Area Ambulance Service